ekivolowitz/Students639/README.md

 This project was developed for Professor Barton Miller's Software Security Course as an application to apply [FPVA](http://research.cs.wisc.edu/mist/papers/ccsw12sp-kupsch.pdf) to.

 ## Running
 For simplicity, I used an absolute path for locating the database.
 One day I will change that to be a relative path.
-In order for it to work, go to the `jetty/webapps/root/WEB-INF/src/security/helper/SqlQuery.java` file and change the location variable.
+In order for it to work, go to the `jetty/webapps/root/WEB-INF/src/security/helper/SqlQuery.java` file and change the `DB_URL` variable to *your* [absolute path](https://www.techopedia.com/definition/5817/absolute-path).
 ```bash
 $ cd jetty
 $ java -jar start.jar